operator-playground-io/Jenkins-operator-tile/tutorials/jenkins-instance-creation-tutorial.md

 kubectl get pods -n my-jenkins-operator
 ```

-You will see output similar like below:
+You will find the similar output as below:

 ```
 NAME                             READY   STATUS              RESTARTS   AGE